 When a storm crashes through your front door or a different catastrophe hits your home, the severity of the damage cannot be predicted.
 Picking up the pieces can be difficult sometimes, and the future of your home might be dependent on your choice of insurer.

-Many homeowners look for insurance coverage at the onset of owning a new property and forget about the policy afterwards.
+Put simply, you will never have peace of mind if you don’t have home insurance.
+Talk to the team at Moran Insurance today to explore your options for coverage in the new year.
+Many homeowners look for Florida home insurance coverage at the onset of owning a new property and forget about the policy afterwards.
 This means users don't have any experience or first-hand knowledge of how insurance companies treat claims until they have an incident that requires them to put in a claim on their homeowner insurance policy.
 Below are some tips that’ll help you if you are filing a claim on your policy:

 Get a claims adjuster that will inspect the damage to your home and offer you a settlement that will cover your repairs.